sagemath/trac_to_gh/Issue 2535.md

 # Issue 2535: Problem with cuspidal_subspace and new_subspace for modular symbols

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2535

 Original creator: craigcitro